Akshay1799/Frontend-features-and-patterns/01. CRUD features/README.md

 - **Add Task**: Enter a task in the input field and click the "Add" button.
 - **Search Task**: Start typing in the input field, and it will filter tasks that match your search.
+- **Edit Task**: Click the "edit" button to edit a task from the list.
 - **Delete Task**: Click the "delete" button to remove a task from the list.
 - **Conditional Rendering**: Tasks will only display when they exist.